 – As an expression of approval for a public figure who is pursuing legal redress – usually a sizable financial settlement – for a genuine wrong he or she has suffered

-- At the conclusion of a segment concerning a sexual peccadillo, such as a story about a celebrity cheating on his wife, Cenk will often say “Get it, get it” to acknowledge that, while the cheating is inexcusable, the mistress is nevertheless a hot tamale.
+– At the conclusion of a segment concerning a sexual peccadillo, Cenk will often say “Get it, get it” to acknowledge that, while the cheating is inexcusable, some may find it understandable.

 – When used by Ana, as an expression of approval of an ethical sexual conquest (i.e., no cheating, no one underage, etc.) involving attractive participants.
 More broadly, also used by Ana to express congratulations to anyone pursuing a laudable or impressive goal (such as actor James Franco enrolling in a Ph.D program in English at Yale University).